briahnna123/run_analysis/README.md

 <br /> (Coursera, Johns Hopkins, Jeff Leek)

 ## Assignment

 You should create one R script called run_analysis.R that does the following.
-Merges the training and the test sets to create one data set.
+1. Merges the training and the test sets to create one data set.
-Extracts only the measurements on the mean and standard deviation for each measurement.
+2. Extracts only the measurements on the mean and standard deviation for each measurement.
-Uses descriptive activity names to name the activities in the data set Appropriately labels the data set with descriptive variable names.
+3. Uses descriptive activity names to name the activities in the data set
+4. Appropriately labels the data set with descriptive variable names.
-From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 <br /> (Coursera, Johns Hopkins, Jeff Leek)

-# Directions
-You should create one R script called run_analysis.R that does the following. <br />
-1. Merges the training and the test sets to create one data set. <br />
-2. Extracts only the measurements on the mean and standard deviation for each measurement. <br />
-3. Uses descriptive activity names to name the activities in the data set <br />
-4. Appropriately labels the data set with descriptive variable names. <br />
-5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.<br />
-<br /> (Coursera, Johns Hopkins, Jeff Leek)

-## Background:
+## Background about Raw Data:

 Data Set Information: